King Christian II (Sibelius)

 Sibelius derived from the incidental music a suite of five movements.
 A complete performance of the suite takes about 25 minutes.
 It was first performed in December 1898, conducted by Robert Kajanus.
 Sibelius wrote in a letter: “The music sounded excellent and the tempi seem to be right.
 I think this is the first time that I have managed to make something complete.”

+The suite was given the British premiere was given on 26 October 1901 at the Promenade Concerts, conducted by Henry Wood at Queen's Hall.

 Movements of the suite

 The suite consists of five movements: